-Project Partners: Enterprise Community Partners (formerly the Enterprise Foundation); the Rochester Children's Nursery/Family Child Care Satellite Network of Greater Rochester (FCCSN); Child Care Solutions of Syracuse, New York (CCN); Home HeadQuarters, Inc.; and NeighborWorks of Rochester, Inc.
+Project Partners: Enterprise Community Partners; the Rochester Children’s Nursery (now Rochester Childfirst Network)/Family Child Care Satellite Network of Greater Rochester (FCCSN); Child Care Solutions; Home HeadQuarters, Inc.; and NeighborWorks Rochester, Inc.

 Project Contact: Carol Kawecki, firstname.lastname@example.org, 443.539.4158